How To Reduce CAC Across Your Brand Search Campaigns

 When a user clicks their first, second, and third time, everything operates normally on the primary campaign at full CPC.
 On the fourth click, TrafficGuard pushes their IP to the primary campaign's exclusion list.
 Google then serves the shadow campaign instead.

-Step 3: Monitor and Optimise
+Step 3: Monitor and optimise

 After the first two weeks, review the click frequency data within TrafficGuard.
 You will see: